-Women own only 5% of tech startups, so by being choosy about where you spend your dollars, you could be supporting women (even those across the globe) and encouraging more to pitch their problem-solving ideas.
-(You could also be helping to save the world!
-NBD.)
+Women own only 5% of tech startups, so by being choosy about where you spend your dollars, you could be supporting women, even those across the globe, and encouraging more to pitch their problem-solving ideas (you could also be helping to end poverty!).

-Another way you can help?
-Contribute to their campaigns.
-DYK?
-Forty-seven percent of Indiegogo’s campaigns are led by women.
-(This isn’t surprising as with the lack of venture capital, women often have to look for alternate means to kickstart their projects.)
+Another way you can get involved?
+Contribute to women’s crowdfunding campaigns.
+At Indiegogo, 47% of campaigns are led by women.
+This isn’t surprising since women often have to look for alternative funding to kickstart their projects.
 Look for crowdfunding projects that you’re passionate about and loosen the purse strings.
 Your support will be a virtual No. 1 foam finger for women.

-While we certainly want to change the current state of things for women in tech, a big part of our job is forward-facing: to create a positive environment for future women and girls.
-It’s not just about closing the gender gap — it’s about education, empowerment, and evolution.
+While we certainly want to change the current state of affairs for women in tech, a large part of our job is forward-facing — creating a positive environment for future women and girls.
+It’s not just about closing the gender gap, either.
+It’s about education, empowerment, and evolution.
 The opportunity (and responsibility) to drive change for the future lies on our shoulders.

-About 74% of girls express interest in STEM fields and computer science — but, based on the spine-chilling stats we’ve shared, there are clear reasons they’re dissuaded from pursuing a tech career.
-This needs to be changed — fast.
-By next year, there will be 1.4 million computer science jobs available in the US, but only 3% of female students would consider a career in technology as their first choice.
+Currently, only about 9% of girls between the ages of 13 and 17 are interested in STEM careers — and based on the stats we’ve shared, there are clear reasons they’re dissuaded from pursuing a tech career.
+This needs to be changed fast.
+This year, there’s estimated to be 1 million computer science jobs unfulfilled in the U.S., but only 3% of female students would consider a career in technology as their first choice.

 Encouraging younger generations to get involved in STEM fields needs to start early (way before they set foot on a university campus).
-This alone is a feat: the majority of schools don’t teach computer programming, even when 54% of students liked the subject.
-Women who try AP Computer Science (this number is growing!) in high school are 10 times more likely to major in it.
+Girls who try AP Computer Science (this number is growing!) in high school are 10 times more likely to major in it.
 Providing adequate tech-related education early is crucial to fostering interest and participation in STEM.
 Early training could make all the difference.

+A lesson here?
+Mind the coding gap.
 What is the coding gap, anyway?
 Well, as with most things in tech, there’s a significant gender discrepancy in the percentage of people filling computing professions.
 It’s as unfair as it sounds — women (and other underrepresented minorities) have to work twice as hard as men for these types of jobs.
-This is a depressing degeneration because the first true programmer was a woman.

-This image problem in programming presents an omission that could continue to haunt us in the future.
-Coding remains one of the most important job skills used across industries, and therefore, should be presented to youth, especially girls, early on.
-While there are social and environmental factors that hinder more women and girls from learning about and entering programming positions, we, too, must make it accessible (and appealing) to more women.
+Coding remains one of the most essential job skills used across industries, and therefore, should be presented to youth, especially girls, early on.
+While there are social and environmental factors that hinder more women and girls from learning about and entering programming positions, we’ve got to make it more accessible and appealing.

 Computer science is not just a nice option for students; it’s a crucial skill needed in the 21st century.
 Knowledge of computer science is foundational.

-- Start youngsters early (infancy isn’t too soon) with books, games (especially female-created ones!), and classes (we’ve curated tons of resources for you to browse).
+- Start youngsters early (infancy isn’t too soon) with books, games (especially female-created ones!), and classes.
+We’ve curated a list of 70 online coding resources for you to browse.

-- Get girls to participate in the Hour of Code campaign (in 2013, students wrote more than 500 million lines of code — more than half of those participants were girls.
-Boo-yah.)
+- Get girls to participate in the Hour of Code campaign.
+It’s helped students to write more than 23 billion lines of code.
+Even better?
+49% of the students participating were girls.
+Boo-yah.

 - Introduce them to positive female role models and mentors in technology (like supermodel Karlie Kloss, who advocates for women in tech and created a national coding camp for girls).

-- Get involved: whether alone or with your company, sponsor clubs, classes, camps, or other opportunities for girls.
-Volunteer.
+- Get involved and sponsor clubs, classes, camps, or other opportunities for girls.

-- Learn about leadership and initiative from programs like (our pals) Girl Develop It, TechGirlz, Within, Girls Who Code, #YesWeCode, Black Girls Code, and Women in Technology.
+- Learn about leadership and initiative from programs like Girl Develop It, TechGirlz, Within, Girls Who Code, #YesWeCode, Black Girls Code, and Women in Technology.

-TechGirlz does this by striving to reset common misconceptions about what it means to be a technologist through fun, engaging courses designed specifically for girls.
-They build interest in a wide range of areas that include coding, game design, cybersecurity, tech in science/medicine, tech in art, and so much more.
+TechGirlz does this by striving to reset common misconceptions about what it means to be a technologist through fun, engaging courses designed especially for girls.
+They build interest in a wide range of areas that include coding; game design; cybersecurity; tech in science, medicine, and art; and so much more.
 They help girls create a sense of community with one another and meet women who can serve as role models.

 Women miss out on a lot of high-quality mentoring experiences — especially those that open doors for leadership, growth, and promotion.
-Our cultures and businesses pay the heavy price for these omissions.
+Our cultures and businesses pay the hefty price for these omissions.

 If you’re a leader in your workplace, mentor and champion women by offering guidance and teaching.
 Make it your mission to encourage and empower them.
-Commit to providing equal access to mentoring opportunities, give actionable advice, help women network and make key connections, and advocate for them in the workplace (e.g. offer their names up for promotions and meaningful assignments, amplify their voices in group settings, provide them equal growth opportunities, etc.)
+Commit to providing equal access to mentoring opportunities, giving actionable advice, helping women network and make key connections, and advocating for them in the workplace (e.g., offer their names up for promotions and meaningful assignments, amplify their voices in group settings, provide them equal growth opportunities, etc.).

 Fix the faulty pipeline of women reaching leadership roles in the workplace and achieving greater progress by being a mentor.